Glitchy-loop/E-Commerce-Front-End/README.md

 products from MySQL database and displays them.
 Application provides registration form with `2 Roles` - Admin and Client

 ## Features :
-- Roles with 2 different privileges
+- User authentication with 2 different privileges

 - Admin can ADD/REMOVE products.
 - Admin can see all orders.